Randy Couture: Background

 Couture was born in Everett, Washington, the son of Sharan Amelia (née King) and Edward Lewis "Ed" Couture.
-He wrestled at Alderwood Middle School in Lynnwood, Washington, then moved on to Lynnwood High School, where he won a State Championship during his senior year in wrestling.
-He served in the U.S. Army from 1982 to 1988, attaining the rank of Sergeant in the 101st Airborne, where he "wrestled and did a little boxing."
+He wrestled at Lynnwood High School in Lynnwood, Washington, where he won a state championship during his senior year in wrestling.
+Afterwards he served in the U.S. Army from 1982 to 1988, attaining the rank of Sergeant in the 101st Airborne, where he "wrestled and did a little boxing."

-While he was in the Army he applied for tryouts with the U.S. Army Freestyle Wrestling team; however, due to a clerical error his application was sent to the Greco-Roman tryouts and rather than wait until the next year he decided to pursue it.
+While he was in the Army he applied for tryouts with the U.S. Army freestyle wrestling team; however, due to a clerical error his application was sent to the Greco-Roman wrestling tryouts and rather than wait until the next year he decided to pursue it.
 Despite never having competed in Greco-Roman he made the team.
+He went on to win the U.S. Army Europe title and made the All-Army team.

 Upon discharge, Couture became a three-time Olympic team alternate (1988, 1992 and 1996), a semifinalist at the 2000 Olympic Trials, a three-time NCAA Division I All-American and a two-time NCAA Division I runner-up (1991 and 1992) at Oklahoma State University.
 In 1992, he was the Division I runner-up at 190 lb, coming in second after Mark Kerr.
+From 1989 to 1992 he accumulated a collegiate wrestling record of 113-42.
+He graduated from Oklahoma State University with a bachelor's degree in literature.